-Do you sometimes feel like you’re getting too much information?
-Does it get difficult to keep track of important things?
-Is it hard to segregate the important from the irrelevant?
+Do you need to reduce the useless information in your life?
+Does it sometimes feel like you’re getting too much information?
+Making it get difficult to keep track of important things?
+Do you find it hard to segregate the important from the irrelevant?

 - A systematic decluttering performed about once a year